 If you have not installed Wurst and Visual Studio Code yet, you should first check out the Setup Guide.

 wurst.jhcrExeto the jhcr executable you extracted in step 1.
 For example

---preload-pathoption of Jass Hot Code Reload (JHCR).
-If you do not specify this path, Wurst will try to find the correct folder automatically.
+--preload-path option of Jass Hot Code Reload (JHCR).
+If you do not specify this path, Wurst will try to detect the correct folder.

 To use Hot Code Reload, simply run your map using your map with the

-wurst: Run a Wurst map with Jass Hot Code Reload (JHCR)and hit
+wurst: Hot Run a Wurst map with Jass Hot Code Reload (JHCR)and hit

 After Warcraft has started you can edit your code and when you want to load your changes into the running WC3 instance you simply run the the

-wurst: Reload code for a Wurst map started with Jass Hot Code Reload (JHCR)and hit
+wurst: Hot reload code for a Wurst map started with Jass Hot Code Reload (JHCR)and hit

 ESCto trigger the reload.